personium/ansible/3-server_unit/README.md

 \* reachability testing is done, if it shows the same

- For the developers conveniency this document introduced the procedure to construct personium unit using ansible.
+ For the developers conveniency this document introduced the procedure to construct Personium unit using Ansible.
-Hope developers will enjoy deploying personium unit on any of their suitable environment.
-Please try personium and let us know your feedback or comments for further betterment of personium.
+Hope developers will enjoy deploying Personium unit on any of their suitable environment.
+Please try Personium and let us know your feedback or comments for further betterment of Personium.
 Your feedback and comments will be highly appreciated.

 --------------------------------------------------------------------